 If you prefer a simple life, though, you can just choose one of the conversion presets like iPad, iPhone or AppleTV.
 HandBrake will automatically set all its other options, and all you have to do is click Start and wait for your new video or audio file to arrive.

-HandBrake 0.10.0 is a major upgrade with a ton of improvements:
+HandBrake 0.10.5 is a minor upgrade with these improvements: